Description

 Hypoglycemia:

-- Risk primarily in diabetics on other glucose-lowering medications
+- Risk mainly in diabetics on other glucose-lowering drugs

 - Rare in non-diabetics